What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 “Integrity, honesty” - 16%

-"Integrity in relations with subordinates"; "To be a decent person"; "Integrity and Honesty"; "On time and in full pay wages.
-Fulfill contractual obligations to customers.
+“Honesty in relations with subordinates”; “Be a decent person”; "Integrity and Honesty"; "On time and in in full pay wages.
+Fulfill contractual obligations to customers."

 "Justice" - 15%